-Whether categorized by gender, age, colour, style, fit, quality or even price range, leather outerwear in particular is more accessible to the masses now, than years gone by.
+Whether categorized by gender, age, color, style, fit, quality or even price range, leather outerwear in particular is more accessible to the masses now, than years gone by.

 We at The Jacket Maker are all about spreading awareness on this subject from where it matters most, the beginning.
 Starting from a grass-root level, you will find real leather and synthetic leather that are further sub-divided into many other types, all easily available in many global markets.

 However, and for better understanding; we will only address the types of leather from within the real leather camp and leave synthetic leather for another post and time.

 - Aniline Leather